zpeng2/zpeng2.github.io/_includes/home.md

 ![aa](/assets/picweb.jpg)

 Hello!
+I am a doctoral student (Fall 2017 - ) at the California Institute of Technology majoring in Chemical Engineering.
+I am interested in active matter and complex fluids, especially those at small scales where inertial effects might be negligible.

-I am a Master's student at The University of British Columbia, Vancouver and a member of Institute of Applied Mathematics.
-My research is focused on bio-locomotion in fluids, a field that I find very interesting.
+Before joining Caltech, I was a Master's student at the University of British Columbia where I studied biological locomotion of flexible filaments as a result of fluid-structure interactiion.